kubedb/docs/docs/guides/README.md

 Guides show you how to perform tasks with KubeDB.

 - [Elasticsearch](/docs/guides/elasticsearch/README.md).
 Shows how to manage Elasticsearch using KubeDB.
+- [MariaDB](/docs/guides/mariadb).
+Shows how to manage Elasticsearch using KubeDB.
 - [Memcached](/docs/guides/memcached/README.md).
 Shows how to manage Memcached using KubeDB.
 - [MongoDB](/docs/guides/mongodb/README.md).
 Shows how to manage MongoDB using KubeDB.
 - [MySQL](/docs/guides/mysql/README.md).
 Shows how to manage MySQL using KubeDB.